Pkfication/portfolio/content/blog/strategy-pattern.md

 tags: [Design Patterns, Strategy Pattern]
 ---

-I have been trying to implement design patterns into my arsenal lately.
+I have been trying to include design patterns into my arsenal lately.
 I have seen it being used at multiple places, but I was never able to implement it to solve any problem on my own and I am trying to change that fact now.
 Today's Design pattern is `Strategy Pattern`

 ## Strategy Pattern